mehrbod1gamer/PlayerTag/README.md

 3.write name of online player in chat to tag them

-4.also you can see last three tagged messages by using /tag
+4.also you can see last three tagged messages by using /tag command

 I hope you enjoy plugin